coderofsalvation/coderofsalvation.github.io/_posts/2014-07-20-about-leon-van-kammen.md

 I like to ride [heelys](http://www.heelys.com) for transportation, talk about opensource technology, and love creating electronic music.

-I started out as a softwareengineer after getting my Bachelor degree in Computer Science.
+I started out as a dutch softwareengineer after getting my Bachelor degree in Computer Science.
 After an awesome startup-experience, I became an independent devtrepeneur.
 Becoming independent was scary, but one of the best decisions of my life.
 Technology allows individuals to accomplish amazing things which do not necessarily require managers,offices etc (a startup).